Joanna Acevedo

 Aline Mello

-Aline Mello is a writer and editor from Brazil.
-She was an UndocuPoet fellow in the MFA program at Ohio State University.
-Her debut poetry collection is More Salt than Diamond (Andrews McMeel, 2022).
+Aline Mello is a writer and editor originally from Brazil.
+She is an Undocupoet fellow and a graduate student at The Ohio State University’s MFA in Creative Writing program.
+Her debut poetry collection, More Salt than Diamond, was published by Andrews McMeel in March 2022.

 Honor Moore